 A clean look in the data center derives from good cable management and port replication makes cable management simple!
 Port replication creates a structured environment by creating a patching area.
 In the patching area, you only need short length jumpers for all Moves, Adds, and Changes (MAC’s).

 When working with short jumpers, it’s easy to always have the right size cable for the job.
-Since the majority of cable management blunders happen under duress when completing MAC’s, the correct cable length is not readily available, so a cable with excess slack is used instead.
+Since the majority of cable management blunders happen under duress when completing MAC’s, the correct cable length is not readily available.
+Often a cable with excess slack is used instead.

 Cue the notorious statement, “We’ll come back and fix this later.”
 Let’s be honest, does anyone ever go back to finish it?

 Port replication also allows for a short installation time.
 You’re able to cable up to a switch just once and leave it alone until something needs to be replaced.
 Now the port replication panels will handle all the MAC’s.
 This leaves your switch in pristine, good looking condition for its lifetime, cuts down drastically on errors and saves time.

 If you are interested in making the cabling in your data center efficient, please contact the CABLExpress team.
 We will help design a cabling infrastructure that will not only help you meet the standards of your hardware investments but look great as well!